When I was looking for a Teacher Education Program, I was looking for a program whose values aligned with mine.

 Second-year students, to whom we refer as residents, assume paid teaching positions in partner school districts and complete an inquiry-based research project in which they examine and reflect on their own classroom practices to complete their M.Ed. requirements.
 They receive continued support from their Faculty Advisors during a weekly Resident Seminar and begin the inquiry process with the support of their peers and Advisors.
 Students receive their M.Ed. after completing their research project in which they connect theoretical perspectives and methodologies that reflect their beliefs about teaching and learning in their own classrooms and the relationship between practice and student achievement.

-To learn more about the Two-Year Graduate Program, please contact us.
+To learn more about our Graduate Program, please contact us.

 …innovative strategies and strong subject matter knowledge.
 TEP students’ high expectations are tied to goals for student empowerment.
 That is how they enact their social justice beliefs.